Brockport Student Activism Has Strong Roots

 “Our goal is to end systemic racism on our campus,” said Jordin Paige, a senior English major who serves as a spokesperson for The Movement, a student activist group that emerged following those 2014 protests.

 “We want all students to have a voice, especially students of color,” said Sidnee McDonald, a senior African and African-American studies and political science double major and a co-founder of The Movement.
-“We want there to be a direct line of communication between students, administration, faculty and any person hired at The College at Brockport.”
+“We want there to be a direct line of communication between students, administration, faculty and any person hired at SUNY Brockport.”